Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 These requirements apply to all textures unless specified otherwise and must all be met for a texture to be considered viable for Classic Faithful.

 <ol>
-  <li id="follow-default"><b>Textures need to follow vanilla Minecraft textures whenever possible.</b> This goes without saying, but textures have to keep the same proportions, general coloration, and while transition tones can be added, its similarity with vanilla should always come first.
-A good rule of thumb is checking how the texture looks from far away compared with vanilla.
-If the texture doesn’t look very different, that’s a good thing.</li>
+  <li id="follow-default"><b>Textures need to follow vanilla Minecraft textures whenever possible.</b> This should go without saying, but textures have to keep the same proportions, general coloration, and representation as vanilla.
+A good rule of thumb is to check how the texture looks from far away compared with vanilla; the less difference, the better.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/17.png" alt="default vs cf" class="center" loading="lazy">
   <p class="center"><i><b>Picture 17:</b> Right: A texture with vanilla color placement, proportions, and overall structure.
 Left: Its vanilla counterpart.</i></p>
   <br>
-  <li id="reference-vattic"><b>When applicable, always reference <a href="https://web.archive.org/web/20170630235514/faithful32x32.com/dl/faithful32pack.zip/">Vattic's art</a>.</b> Another self explanatory one given the entire purpose of the pack, if the texture has a programmer art equivalent or just generally fits into a similar material as one, always reference Vattic’s original art when drawing textures.
-Not only does it make texturing much easier, but it also helps keep the stylistic cohesion of looking like Vattic’s original Faithful 32x32.</li>
+  <li id="reference-vattic"><b>When applicable, always reference <a href="https://web.archive.org/web/20170630235514/faithful32x32.com/dl/faithful32pack.zip/">Vattic's art</a>.</b> Another self explanatory one given the entire purpose of the pack.
+If the texture has a programmer art equivalent, or just generally fits into a similar material as one, always reference Vattic's original art when drawing textures.
+Not only does it make texturing much easier, but it also helps keep the stylistic cohesion of looking like Vattic's original Faithful 32x32.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/18.png" alt="vattic vs cf" class="center" loading="lazy">
-  <p class="center"><i><b>Picture 18:</b> Left: Vattic’s bricks.
+  <p class="center"><i><b>Picture 18:</b> Left: Vattic's bricks.
 Right: Its Jappa equivalent.</i></p>
   <br>
-  <li id="less-is-more"><b>Keep an overall minimum amount of detail while not looking flat or ugly.</b> Don’t add details that aren’t present in default, and try to keep the level of detail generally basic.
-Don’t overdo dithering or any blending methods in general, rather use the bare minimum to make the texture not feel plasticky or an undefined mess.
-In general, less is usually more!</li>
+  <li id="less-is-more"><b>With detailing, less is more.</b> Don’t overdo dithering or antialiasing, use the minimal amount of detail to keep textures from looking flat or ugly.
+Always ask yourself "could Jappa have done this in a 16x canvas" before adding additional detail; if large details are not present in vanilla there's probably a reason for it.
+If something genuinely could not fit in the vanilla texture and makes no sense to not add, such as gravel not containing actual rocks, then it can be acceptable to add.
+However, always get feedback before changing anything noticeable about any texture.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/19.png" alt="overdetailed textures" class="center" loading="lazy">
   <p class="center"><i><b>Picture 19:</b> Left: A texture with just enough detail.
 Right: An overdetailed texture.</i></p>
   <br>
-  <li id="palette"><b>Don’t overly change the vanilla palette.</b> Adding in-between colors is encouraged to eliminate a "plasticky" flat look, but don’t overdo it by making the texture completely nonvanilla or blurry.
+  <li id="palette"><b>Don't overly change the vanilla palette.</b> Adding in-between colors is encouraged to eliminate a "plasticky" flat look, but don't overdo it by making the texture completely nonvanilla or blurry.
 Generally, between one and three added colors should suffice, and oftentimes none are even necessary to begin with.
 As well as this, ensure that the darkest and lightest colors of the texture are untouched to avoid the overall contrast being significantly altered; any added colors should just be used to blend contrasty and/or flat areas rather than create nonvanilla contrast in the palette.
 Another thing to note is to never change any already existing colors in a texture, only add to them.
 There are certain specific exceptions to this rule which will be covered later on.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/20.png" alt="constructive color use" class="center" loading="lazy">
   <p class="center"><i><b>Picture 20:</b> Left: Vanilla texture.
 Center: Unnecessary use of added colors.
 Right: Constructive use of added colors.</i></p>
   <br>
-  <li id="1px-items"><b>When making item textures, thin out the borders to one pixel wide.</b> Pretty much exactly what it sounds like.
-Two pixel wide outlines for items in 32x almost always look disproportionate and bloated.
-If the texture doesn’t have a clear outline or the vanilla texture itself doesn’t use a one pixel wide outline, then it can be acceptable to use more than one pixel, but nearly all of the time you should be thinning them out.
+  <li id="1px-items"><b>When making item textures, thin out the borders to one pixel wide.</b> Pretty much exactly what it sounds like; two pixel wide outlines for items in 32x almost always look disproportionate and bloated.
+If the texture doesn't have a clear outline or the vanilla texture itself doesn't use a one pixel wide outline, then it can be acceptable to use more than one pixel, but nearly all of the time you should be thinning them out.
   <br>
   <img src="/images/pages/textures/classicfaithful/21.png" alt="thinned outlines" class="center" loading="lazy">
   <p class="center"><i><b>Picture 21:</b> Left: Examples of textures with two pixel wide outlines.
 Right: Textures with one pixel wide outlines.</i></p>
   <br>
   <li id="outdated-textures"><b>If a vanilla texture references an outdated texture, use the outdated texture as a base in the Classic Faithful counterpart.</b> Examples of this include the observer top using an outdated furnace base, the end crystal using an outdated bedrock texture, and smooth stone using an outdated stone texture.</li>
   <br>
   <li id="reuse-textures"><b>If a texture uses another texture as a base, use the already existing Classic Faithful rendition of it, if available.</b> An example of this would be planks and the crafting table.
-Don’t make planks from scratch just for the crafting table texture, as not only would this cause inconsistencies if the two are used in conjunction, but it would also waste a lot of effort.</li>
+Don't make planks from scratch just for the crafting table texture, as not only would this cause inconsistencies if the two are used in conjunction, but it would also waste a lot of effort.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/22.png" alt="reusing textures" class="center" loading="lazy">
   <p class="center"><i><b>Picture 22:</b> A texture that directly references another.
 Note the identical plank background on the crafting table.</i></p>
   <br>
-  <li id="useless-textures"><b>Don’t upscale useless textures.</b> If a texture would end up looking identical to vanilla when upscaled, is unused, or is already so high resolution that there’s no real need to upscale it, then just don’t do it.
+  <li id="useless-textures"><b>Don't upscale useless textures.</b> If a texture would end up looking identical to vanilla when upscaled, is unused, or is already so high resolution that there's no real need to upscale it, then just don't do it.
 It just bloats the file size of the pack and wastes your effort, pretty self explanatory.</li>
 </ol>

 ### **Tips**

-These are less specific ways to improve your textures, and unlike rules are more subject to interpretation.
+These are less specific ways to improve your textures, and unlike rules can be subject to interpretation.

 <ol>
   <li id="mob-faces"><b>Mob faces</b> can be difficult to interpret.
 If making eyes, try to blend the corner of the eye into the next color over using an added color.
 This can be seen on a number of mob textures, as Vattic employed this method a lot.
 Try to upscale other features unless you cannot make it work (or it creates your new sleep paralysis demon), in which case leaving it the same as default is fine (a "mixel" face).</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/23.png" alt="mob faces" class="center" loading="lazy">
   <p class="center"><i><b>Picture 23:</b> Left and center: Examples of "demixelled" mob faces.
-Right: A texture with a mixel face, due to the reference 16x texture being ambiguous as to how to upscale it.</i></p>
+Right: A hard to interpret face left as mixels.</i></p>
   <br>
   <li id="jaggies-bad"><b>Smooth jagged lines whenever possible.</b> When upscaling lines and curves in a texture, you have to ensure jagged or lumpy edges (oftentimes referred to as "jaggies") do not form.
-Essentially, you want to ensure differing lengths of pixels within the curve don’t alternate or repeat, rather curving it in a more natural way where the lengths of each section get longer or shorter consistently.</li>
+Essentially, you want to ensure differing lengths of pixels within the curve don't alternate or repeat, rather curving it in a more natural way where the lengths of each section get longer or shorter consistently.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/24.png" alt="jaggies vs not jaggies" class="center" loading="lazy">
   <p class="center"><i><b>Picture 24:</b> Left: Examples of jagged edges and curves.
 Right: Examples of smooth edges and curves.</i></p>
   <br>
-  <li id="overuse-2px"><b>Don’t overuse undetailed two pixel wide lines.</b> Not only does it look mixelly or incomplete which is undesired, but it also makes the texture look flat.
+  <li id="overuse-2px"><b>Don't overuse undetailed two pixel wide lines.</b> Not only does it look mixelly or incomplete which is undesired, but it also makes the texture look flat.
 The best way to upscale these types of textures would be to add a color or use an existing color to depth shade the block to eliminate these straight two pixel wide lines, or to simply reduce the width of the band if necessary.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/25.png" alt="stairing pixels" class="center" loading="lazy">
-  <p class="center"><i><b>Picture 25:</b> Left: Incorrect interpretation of textures.
-Right: A much better interpretation of said textures.</i></p>
+  <p class="center"><i><b>Picture 25:</b> Left: Improper interpretation of textures.
+Right: Utilizing the larger canvas size to remove unnecessarily thick lines.</i></p>
   <br>
-  <li id="cross-reference"><b>Cross reference other similar textures.</b> his is one of the most important tips; to make textures look like they fit in the pack in the first place.
+  <li id="cross-reference"><b>Cross reference other similar textures.</b> This is one of the most important tips to make textures look like they fit in the pack in the first place.
 You don't just have to reference Vattic's art, but other pre-existing Classic Faithful textures as well.
 More information about how to shade specific materials can be found below, but this tip in particular will not only help you improve at getting the general style of Classic Faithful down, but improve at pixel art in general over time.</li>
 </ol>

-**And most importantly,** **_always get feedback from others while upscaling a texture!_** **It will help you improve in ways you wouldn’t even have thought of.**
+**And most importantly,** **_always get feedback from others while upscaling a texture!_** **It will help you improve in ways you wouldn't even have thought of.**

 ___

 ## Part 3: Material Reference List
-This section goes into detail about how to shade materials that you shouldn’t shade in the "normal" way.
+This section goes into detail about how to shade materials that you shouldn't shade in the "normal" way.
 If a material is not on this list, refer to the first entry.

 <br id="conventional">